Today, we will look at factors hindering economic development in Africa.

 6. Trade Policy / Trade Blockades

-African countries are sometimes subject to trade blockades that prevent them from accessing international markets or resources because of political tensions within their respective regions.
+African countries are sometimes subject to trade blockades that prevent them from accessing international markets or resources because of political tensions within their regions.
 Trade blockades affect the economy by limiting trade practices.
 This causes a lack of investment and unemployment, which reduces government revenue since fewer taxes are collected.

 7. A Dependency on Raw Material Exports